 World of Warcraft (often referred to as 'WoW ') is an MMORPG set in the high-fantasy universe of Warcraft.
 Released in November of 2004, World of Warcraft was very well received, winning several awards in its first year and becoming the best-selling PC game of 2005 and 2006.
 By October of 2008 WoW had surpassed 11 million subscribers worldwide.
-Since its release, there have been six expansions adding new content and challenges for players to the game: The Burning Crusade in January 2007, Wrath of the Lich King in November 2008, Cataclysm in December 2010, Mists of Pandaria in September 2012 and Warlords of Draenor, was released in November 2014 and the sixth expansion, Legion, was released on August 30th, 2016.
+Since its release, there have been six expansions adding new content and challenges for players to the game: The Burning Crusade in January 2007, Wrath of the Lich King in November 2008, Cataclysm in December 2010, Mists of Pandaria in September 2012, Warlords of Draenor in November 2014, and Legion was released on August 30th, 2016.
+The seventh expansion, Battle for Azeroth, was released on August 14, 2018.

 Realm Selection - The first decision to be made by a player is their choice of realm (i.e. server).
 All realms contain the same geographical lands, but the population and economy on each realm are different.
 There are four different realm categories which are as follows: